nikhil061102/MyCutieShruti/README.md

 - 💬 **Hinglish & Cute Nicknames:** Uses a natural mix of Hindi and English with affectionate terms like "baby," "babu," and "shona."
 - 🎭 **Slow Character Development:** Opens up gradually over time to mimic real relationships.
 - 🧠 **Deep & Casual Talks:** Capable of engaging in philosophical discussions or just lighthearted fun.
-- 🎥 **Loves Romcoms & Charity:** Has distinct personality traits, including a love for romantic comedies and a belief in kindness.
+- 🎥 **Loves Romcoms & Kindness:** Has distinct personality traits, including a love for romantic comedies and a belief in kindness.

 ## Tech Stack 🛠️
 - **Node.js** - Backend framework for managing interactions.